Hanneke van der Werf: Early life and career

-Municipal councillor
+Municipal Council of The Hague

 Van der Werf ran as a candidate in the 2014 municipal election in The Hague, appearing seventh on D66's party list.
 She did not win a seat, as two candidates lower on the list were elected with preferential votes.
 She received a temporary seat in April 2014, when one of D66's council members went on sick leave.

 Her membership became permanent in June 2014, when another councillor left to become an alderwoman.
 She was voted chair of the presidium three years later.
 In 2017, the municipal executive approved a bill she had presented that introduced a six-and-a-half-week paid paternity leave for civil servants.
 Before, fathers could only take a thirteen-week half-paid parental leave.

 Van der Werf was re-elected in 2018 as the second candidate on the party list.
 Her specialization within her party was security and integration.
 She succeeded Robert van Asten as D66 caucus leader in The Hague in June 2018, when Van Asten became an alderman in the new executive.
 In September 2018, Van der Werf stopped working for the D66 caucus in the House of Representatives to take a job at financial services company Aegon as a spokesperson for mortgages, damage and innovation.

 As council member, she wanted The Hague to apply for a pilot to test the legal cultivation and distribution of cannabis, but it was not supported by enough parties.
 She also called for the municipality to do more to prevent female circumcisions.
 In 2019, the council passed a proposal by Van der Werf to investigate businesses for criminal activities in specific areas.
 The approach had already been tried in Amsterdam.